scrapy/scrapyd/docs/api.rst

 addversion.json
 ---------------

-Add a version to a project, creating the project if needed.
+Add a version to a project in :ref:`eggstorage`, creating the project if needed.

 Supported request methods
   ``POST``